strimzi/proposals/035-cluster-wide-volume-usage-quota-managemnet.md

 - Connect as an internal service using TLS and client certificates to connect to the Replication listener.
 - Use the Kafka Admin client to discover the list of currently active brokers
 - On startup and periodically thereafter read the volume usage stats from the topic
-- Ensure that the quota plugin Volume updates are not throttled
+- Ensure that the quota plugin volume updates are not throttled
 - Should take a configured action when it can not determine the state of all known brokers.
     - The action should be one of `PAUSE` or `OPEN`.
     - Defaulting to `PAUSE` as the fail-safe option.